Xiaoyu-Cil/Interaktive_Karte_Schuleinrichtungen_in_Chemnitz/README.md

 	•	axios - Promise based HTTP client for the browser and Node.js
 	•	bcryptjs - Library to hash passwords
 	•	cors - Node.js CORS middleware
-	•	graphql - A query language for your API
 	•	jsonwebtoken - JSON Web Token implementation
 	•	mongoose - MongoDB object modeling tool
 	•	nodemon - Tool that helps develop Node.js based applications by automatically restarting the node application when file changes in the directory are detected